udacity/create-your-own-adventure/english/ominous-voice/heffalumps-and-woozles/heffalumps-and-woozles.md

 A Heffalump or Woozle is very confusel
-The Heffalump or woozle's very sly
+The Heffalump or woozle's very sly sly, sly, sly
-- sly - sly - sly

 They come in ones and twoosels
 But if they so choosels
-Before your eyes you'll see them multiply
+Before your eyes you'll see them multiply ply, ply, ply
-- ply - ply - ply

 They're extra-ordinary, so better be wary
-Because they come in every shape and size
+Because they come in every shape and size size, size, size
-- size - size - size

 If honey's what you covet you'll find that they love it Because they guzzle up the things you prize